How to Get Help

 Your doctor will make an assessment, and if necessary, make a referral to a specialist such as a counselor or psychiatrist.
 Your doctor should be able to prescribe a small amount (usually a one month supply) of medication to assist with symptoms until your referral appointment.
 Psychiatrists and therapists are in high demand, so it may be 4 to 6 weeks until your initial psychiatric appointment and therapy session, so make your psychiatric and therapy appointments right away.
 The medication will be extremely beneficial to help get you through this waiting period.
 Keep seeing your family doctor in the interim.

 If you need to talk to someone, most cities have hotlines or crisis lines that can be utilized.
-Nationally, you can call 1-800-273-TALK (8255) to reach the National Suicide Prevention Lifeline, or text the word “Listen” to 741-741 to reach Crisis Text Line.
+Nationally, you can call 988 to reach the National Suicide Prevention Lifeline, or text the word “HOME” to 741-741 to reach Crisis Text Line.

 Step Two: Attend Therapy